-An important aspect of efficient DB2 operation is the ongoing analysis and management of DB2 access path changes.
-Whether you are implementing changes into your DB2 applications, upgrading to a new version of DB2, or simply trying to achieve optimum performance for existing application plan and packages, an exhaustive and thorough BIND management process is a necessity.
+The access paths formulated by the DB2 optimizer during the BIND process are critical to your application performance.
+It is these access paths that determine how and how efficiently DB2 data is read and delivered to your program.
+Whether you are preparing a new program, implementing changes into your existing DB2 applications, upgrading to a new version of DB2, or simply trying to achieve optimum performance for existing applications, an exhaustive and thorough BIND management process should be of paramount importance.

 However, many organizations are not doing everything possible to keep access paths up-to-date with the current state of their data.
-There are several reasons why the acknowledged "best practice" of REOG/RUNSTATS/REBIND is not followed religiously.
-In this month's column, I will examine some of the issues involved in managing access path changes.
-Furthermore, we'll look at some methods for introducing a better change control discipline for the DB2 access path generation process.
+Oh, of course there are excuses why we do not adhere religiously to the acknowledged "best practice" of REORG, RUNSTATS, and REBIND.
+In this article we will examine some of these issues and outline methods for introducing a better control into your access path generation process.